 If you use payroll software, remember to enter the employee’s prorated salary into the system.
 Software automatically calculates the employee’s payroll tax liability based on their updated wages.

-With Patriot, you don’t have to worry about manual wage or tax calculations.
+With Patriot’s online payroll, you don’t have to worry about manual wage or tax calculations.
 And if you have questions, our free support is only a call, chat, or email away.
-Ready to see why we average 4.9/5 stars?
-Start your self-guided demo and find out today!
+Ready to see why our customers rate us so highly?
+Start your free trial and find out today!

 This is not intended as legal advice; for more information, please click here.